Aoxuan Lee: 2020–2024: A World with Border, The Moon Under the Same Sky

+2025–present

+On June 28, 2025, Lee held a small fan meeting titled "Soundtrack of Us" in Minami-Aoyama, Tokyo, Japan.
+In January 2026, Lee released a symphonic version of his Japanese-language song "The Moon Under the Same Sky", marking his first orchestral arrangement of the work.
+On January 31, 2026, Lee held a virtual concert titled "FLOW" via Bilibili.
+The performance featured rearranged versions of his representative works supported by an upgraded visual and stage production.
+At the conclusion of the event, Lee officially announced the upcoming release of a new single in March 2026, which aims to incorporate diverse musical elements and mature creative concepts.

 Vocal style

 Lee is mainly a singer of the tenor voice, has a cognition of singing ability, and combines his own voice characteristics and the type of music he is good at to establish his own singing style.
 Lee entered Japan avex Entertainment Co., Ltd. in 2017 to receive art training.
 With the Japanese Da-ice, Lol and other first-line singers belong to the same division.
 Lee's natural sound situation is that the sound line is thinner and the music is narrower.
 Therefore, it is often criticized by outsiders for being weak and not suitable for being a singer.
 Although Lee's singing is not outstanding, it is certainly highly recognizable.
 After Lee entered the avex training, he constantly improved his singing ability.
 He knew that although he was not a natural singer, he believed that he would improve his singing ability by receiving sound training.
 On January 1, 2019, Lee opened his first time and sang the multinational single "San Er Yi (Three Two One)" with the Japanese female singer Aizawa.
 The melody range of the song is large and the sound is difficult to control.
 However, Lee's singing skills have completely smashed all these difficulties, perfectly showing his singing skills and unique sounds, plus the later Electronic Sound mixing, which adds to the song.
 The song gained popularity in Japan in 2019, particularly among young couples.